 Protect your beds

 It’s important to take steps to protect your flowerbeds.
 To stop dogs or cats lying in these areas, try creating some holes with a garden digging fork and driving short stakes or thorny branches into the soil.
 If your pet is a particular menace to the plants in your garden, you might want to go a little further and make fences from chicken wire to keep smaller animals at bay.
+Alternatively, you can mark your area with flowerbeds as dangerous with the help of a GPS cat collar app and get notified once your pet approaches the flowerbeds. Тhis way you will minimize the risks of your pet being injured and your garden being ruined.

 Try a few odour deterrents too.
 Some pet owners find that orange or lemon peel can help to keep inquisitive pets off their flowerbeds, and coffee grounds can have a similar effect.